th5th/buildenv/README.md

 ### License

 buildenv as a tool is licensed under the permissive Apache 2.0 license, as recommended by FSF for short works.
-I consider the templates installed by buildenv to be in the public domain, but they are so short I have not bothered to explicitly license them.
+The provided environment bundles come with template Apache licenses to allow quick set up, but they are so simple I have not claimed copyright.
+I'm sure I could even if I wanted to.

 ### Todo